singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 15  }
 ```

-Although this works. it's not very efficient.
-On each node. we recurse through its entire subtree.
+Although this works, it's not very efficient.
+On each node, we recurse through its entire subtree.
 This means that getHeight is called repeatedly on the same nodes.
 The algorithm is O(N log N) since each node is "touched" once per node above it.

 We need to cut out some of the calls to getHeight.